6 Author Website Tips for Success

 • Similar works

 I would look at various booksellers—Lulu, Barnes & Noble, and even Amazon—to inform how you design the book pages.
-Specifically, I suggest removing any sidebar from these pages, adding plenty of links to information (shipping times and prices for example), and to use an ecommerce platform to integrate the sales process into your page.
+Specifically, I suggest removing any sidebar from these pages, adding plenty of links to information (shipping times and prices for example), and using an ecommerce platform to integrate the sales process into your page.

 Direct Sales